 One position, early June-late July 2018

-Intern will assist the Program Director with the administration of the company's Young Professional Artists Program, which hosts nearly forty talented singer, pianists, and directors in residence with the company for the Summer Season.
-Assists Program Director with arrangements for the housing and transportation of cast members, acts as liaison between Young Professional Artists and PFO staff, performs administrative tasks to maintain the organization and management of the Young Professional Artists Program, and works with guest artists and production staff as required.
+Intern will assist the Program Director with the administration of the company's Young Professional Artists Program, which hosts nearly forty talented singers, pianists, and directors in residence with the company for the Summer Season.
+Intern will act as liaison between Young Professional Artists and PFO staff, perform administrative tasks to maintain the organization and management of the Young Professional Artists Program, and work with guest artists and production staff as required.
 Must possess sound judgment, initiative, excellent organizational and communication skills, and the ability to remain composed under pressure.
 Applicants must have a valid driver’s license.
 A background in music, opera, and rehearsal procedures is desirable.

 One position, Spring-late July 2018

 Assists Marketing Director and Associate Artistic Director by creating promotional content for the summer season, as well as photographing events.
 Intern is responsible for documenting all summer productions and outreach events and archiving them in a timely and organized manner.
 Intern will support audio/visual technical needs in the production department, depending on experience.
 Top applicants will have photography skills, proficiency in video editing software (chiefly, Final Cut Pro) and possess knowledge in theatrical sound technology.
 Experience with theatrical projection is desirable.

 *A high performer in this position may be a candidate for an anticipated full-time job opening after the summer season.

 Paid interns in the Production realm experience practical work designed to foster professional growth.
 Interns will also work directly with the expert professionals who serve as our department heads.
 Interns are engaged for a period of five–ten weeks, with some positions beginning in late May.
 All first year interns receive a weekly stipend of $200, and housing can be provided as available.
 Self-provided transportation is an advantage, and a flexible schedule is necessary for some internship tracks.
 Some experience at a university level in area of specialty is necessary.
 All interns may, on occasion, be asked to assist colleagues in technical areas other that their specialty—a team-oriented attitude is essential.

 Four positions, early June–late July 2018